The Role of Context in Detecting Previously Fact-Checked Claims: Related Work

-\paragraph{Previously Fact-Checked Claims} While there is a surge in research to develop systems for automatic fact-checking, such systems suffer from credibility issues, e.g., in the eyes of journalists, and manual efforts are still the norm.
-Thus, it is important to reduce such manual effort by detecting when a claim has already been fact-checked.
-Work in this direction includes \cite{shaar-etal-2020-known} and \cite{vo-lee-2020-facts}: the former developed a dataset for the task and proposed a ranking model, while the latter proposed a neural ranking model using textual and visual modalities.
+While there is a surge in research on automatic fact-checking, fully automatic systems suffer from credibility issues, e.g.,~in the eyes of journalists, and manual checking is still the norm.
+Thus, it is important to reduce that manual effort by detecting when a claim has already been fact-checked.

+A recent survey has identified the task of detecting previously fact-checked claims as one of the most important ways in which automation can assist human fact-checkers \cite{Survey:2021:AI:Fact-Checkers}.
+The task was recognized as an important element of the typical sequence of fact-checking steps \cite{vlachos2014fact}: (\emph{i})~extracting statements that are to be fact-checked, (\emph{ii})~constructing appropriate questions, (\emph{iii})~obtaining the pieces of evidence from relevant sources, and (\emph{iv})~reaching a verdict using that evidence. \citet{Hassan:2017:CFE:3137765.3137815} also mentioned the task as an important component of their end-to-end fact-checking pipeline, but did not evaluate it as a component on its own right.

+Recently, \citet{shaar-etal-2020-known} gave a formulation of the task of detecting previously fact-checked claims, and proposed a learning-to-rank approach combining BM25 retrieval with BERT-based semantic matching.
+They further developed two specialized datasets: (a)~on political debates and speeches, using fact-checked claims from PolitiFact, and (b)~on tweets, using claims from Snopes.